Opening Reception: Thursday, March 6, 5–7 pm Artist Talk: Saturday, March 22, 3 pm

-Ground Floor Contemporary is thrilled to present Feeling Memory Longer, an exhibition of new works by Sarah Marshall, Ryan Meyer, and Miriam Omura.
+Ground Floor Contemporary is thrilled to present Nictate, an exhibition of new works by Matthew Barton, Sophie McVicar Tate, and Chiharu Takahashi Roach.

 GALLERY HOURS